neutrinojs/webpack-chain/README.md

 ### Merging Config

 webpack-chain supports merging in an object to the configuration instance which matches a layout similar to how the webpack-chain schema is laid out.

-Note that this is not a webpack configuration object, but you may transform a webpack configuration object before providing it to webpack-chain to match its layout.
+**Note:** This object does not match the webpack configuration schema exactly (for example the `[name]` keys for entry/rules/plugins), so you may need to transform webpack configuration objects (such as those output by webpack-chain's `.toConfig()`) to match the layout below prior to passing to `.merge()`.

 ```js
 config.merge({ devtool: 'source-map' });